rjunghaas/NLP-Slack-Bot/README.md

 a) I wanted to test Howdy.ai and build a Slack Bot.
 b) I wanted to leverage Unix domain sockets to communicate between Node.js and Python services.
+c) I wanted to gain some experience using Redis as a datastore.
-c) I wanted to gain some experience with Natural Language Processing with the Python library nltk.
+d) I wanted to gain some experience with Natural Language Processing with the Python library nltk.
-d) I wanted to gain some experience using Redis as a datastore.
+e) I wanted to gain experience using TensorFlow with Seq2Seq models to train a generative algorithm for responding to questions.

 Set up:
 I have included 30 hypothetical RFP questions and answers in CSV format inside the